Angélus

 2007 Château Angélus.
 Ex-château.
 Deep crimson.
 This wine has developed very well in spite of its difficult vintage, proffering delicious red fruits, haw and currants whilst there is a certain refined velvetiness to its tannins, cushioning the fair abundance of fruit that now display early secondary characteristics.
 Good balance and sophistication.
 Little wonder that Hubert has professed a special affection for this wine.
 Tasted May 2023.

 2010 Château Angélus.
 Very deep dark impenetrable red, ingrained with bottomless layers of dense gorgeous ripe blackberries, blueberries and dark currants on both nose and palate, yet to shed its thin veil of vanillin completely.
 Full with taut tension and sublime acidity, structured with sexy silky tannins with further emergence of mocha and dark chocolate over time.
 Massively proportioned with controlled sophistication.
-This must be the younger equivalent of the 2000, perhaps even better.
+This must be the younger equivalent of the 2000 or 1989, perhaps even better.
 Time will tell but still far from ready.
 Tasted April 2019.

 2010 Château Angélus.
 Ex-château.
 Deep crimson.
 Restrained on the nose though the abundant depth of fruit is clearly evident.
 The palate is beautifully even, taut with refined intensity and lithe tannins, just a little spicy at the sides.
 Well-proportioned but evolving at a glacial pace, barely hinting at secondary development.
 Huge potential ahead but best to lay down for the rest of this decade.
 Tasted November 2022.